 Robert Davidson, Haida, is Reid's acknowledged successor.
 His bronze frog is a signature for the Barking Frog restaurant.
 Susan Point, Coast Salish, is the most celebrated woman artist of this tradition.
 Her glass sculptures in the hotel and her prints speak eloquently to the feminine side of this art.

 Joseph Kinnebrew and Cheri Christiansen are two non-native NW artists represented at the Lodge.
 Kinnebrew's joyful coast iron and bronze sculptures grace the herb garden and restaurant patio.
 Christiansen's powerful presentation of chickens are displayed throughout the Lodge in another nod to the rural setting.

 During our recent rooms refresh, we are especially pleased with the new artwork in our guest rooms.
-The artful photography of fish sculptures created by Lummi Tribe member Dan Friday grace the walls above the bed.
-We like the connections to the natural environment of the Pacific Northwest and to the artistic traditions of Native American tribes.
-Friday's original sculptures that were photographed are also on the wall behind the front desk in the hotel lobby.
-We also added to the guest rooms a Pendleton blanket, hanging on the wall as a piece of art - again a strong connection to Northwest culture.
+The artful photography of fish sculptures created by Lummi Tribe member Dan Friday grace the walls above the bed while the original sculptures are displayed on the wall behind the front desk.
+The piece entitled, "A Visual Feast" revels in the abundance of the summer harvest in the Pacific Northwest.
+Another feature is a Pendleton blanket hanging on the wall as a piece of art - again a strong connection to Northwest culture.